Programs in Action

 Project CAT (Cougars and Teaching) Cougar photo by Tim Knight

-This had been a 7-year project to identify the training, materials, and support needed to incorporate NatureMapping into a K-12 school district, grade by grade.
-Project CAT was designed to provide collaborative research on cougars in rural and suburban settings to better understand cougar-human interactions.
+Project CAT was designed to provide collaborative research on cougars in rural and suburban settings to better understand cougar-human interactions over a 8-year time period.
 K-12 students, teachers and local community members assisted researchers in this extensive study of regional cougar population.
-Almost all students have had the opportunity to go into the field and observe researchers collaring the cats.
+Almost all students had the opportunity to go into the field and observe researchers collaring the cats.

 Read more »